Carrie Nation: Second marriage and "call from God"

-In 1874, Carrie Gloyd married David A. Nation, an attorney, minister, newspaper journalist, and father, 19 years her senior.
+In 1874, Carrie Gloyd married David A. Nation, an attorney, minister, newspaper journalist, and father who was 19 years her senior.

 The family purchased a 1,700 acre (690 ha) cotton plantation on the San Bernard River in Brazoria County, Texas.
 As neither knew much about farming, the venture was ultimately unsuccessful.
 They moved to Brazoria for David Nation to practice law.
 In about 1880, they moved to Columbia (now East Columbia) to operate the hotel owned by A. R. and Jesse W. Park.
 Her name is on the roll of Columbia Methodist Church in West Columbia.
 She lived at the hotel with her daughter, Charlien Gloyd, "Mother Gloyd" (Carrie's first mother-in-law), and David's daughter, Lola.
 Carrie Nation's husband also operated a saddle shop just southwest of this site.
 The family soon moved to Richmond, Texas, to operate a hotel.

-David Nation became involved in the Jaybird–Woodpecker War.
-As a result, he was forced to move back north to Medicine Lodge, Kansas, in 1889, where he found work preaching at a Christian church and Carrie ran a successful hotel.